AnMoreau/PyMoosh/README.md

 - The *PyMoosh* folder contains all the code
 - The *notebooks* folder contains the **Jupyter Notebooks** that explain how to use each functionality
 - The *new_examples* folder contains directly usable and more easily modified versions of the jupyter notebook, for you to copy and adapt to your needs
-- The *tests* folder contains a lot of stuff, mostly here for testing/historical reasons
+- The *tests* folder contains a lot of stuff, mostly here for testing/historical reasons, and we don't particularly recommend reading through it

 ## For specialists

 ### Matrix formalisms
-PyMoosh has been used to benchmark the speed and stability of all known optical formalisms:
+PyMoosh has been used to benchmark the speed and stability of all known optical formalisms at interfaces:
 - Scattering matrices
 - Transfer matrices
 - Abélès formalism